 Sleep deprivation is another chronic problem truck drivers face.
 With the pressure to get their freight to its destination as quickly as possible, drivers often skip sleep breaks.
 This not only affects the driver physically but mentally as well.
 Mental fogginess, poor judgment, and forgetfulness are all side effects that can make drivers more prone to accidents.

-Due to the complexity of the driver shortage, there is no one solution.
+Due to the complexity of the driver shortage, you won't find a single solution.
 Below are a few marketplace responses and potential policy solutions that could reduce the driver shortage:

 • Increase Driver Pay – Just as we are experiencing now with gas prices, the natural market reaction when there is a shortage of a good or service is to increase the price.
 In this scenario, that price would be truck driver wages.
 Most carriers have been offering pay increases, coupled with a comprehensive benefits package and 401(k)/tuition reimbursement options.